 Can I postpone my wedding because of COVID-19?

 Yes.
 Your legal paperwork is valid for up to 18-months from the date of first signing and can easily be transferred to another date.
 Any preparatory work already completed can also be deferred.
 Rescheduling may incur a fee.
 Please coordinate with your celebrant, venue and other suppliers to find a date that works to ensure your dream wedding will still go ahead.

 Why are weddings linked to the spread Coronavirus?

 Weddings are a time of closeness and celebration.
-Hugs, kisses, dancing and group photos all involve close contact amongs large groups of people.
+Hugs, kisses, dancing and group photos all involve close contact amongst large groups of people.
 Large gatherings involving people from a wide geographical area means you have an increased chance of exposure to Coronavirus.
 It also provides a chance for this potentially deadly virus to be spread far and wide in the days after the wedding.

-Please note: all information is correct as of 1st April 2020, but due to frequent changes in Government regulations, it is recommended that you speak to Laura before finalising arrangements for your wedding.
+Please note: all information is correct as of 1 July, but due to frequent changes in Government regulations, it is recommended that you speak to Laura before finalising arrangements for your wedding.